 Many people use substances such as drugs or alcohol to relax, have fun, experiment, or cope with stressors.
-However, for some people the use of substances or engaging in certain behaviours can become problematic and may lead to dependence.
+However, for some people, using substances or engaging in certain behaviours can become problematic and may lead to dependence.

 Addiction is a complex process where problematic patterns of substance use or behaviours can interfere with a person’s life.
 Addiction can be broadly defined as a condition that leads to a compulsive engagement with a stimuli, despite negative consequences.1Canadian Centre on Substance Abuse.
 (December 2009).
 Substance Use in Canada: Concurrent Disorders.
 Retrieved from: http://www.ccsa.ca/Resource%20Library/ccsa-011811-2010.pdf

 This can lead to physical and/or psychological dependence.
 Addictions can be either substance related (such as the problematic use of alcohol or cocaine) or process-related, also known as behavioural addictions (such as gambling or internet addiction).2Canadian Centre on Substance Abuse.
 (2010).
 Substance Abuse in Canada: Concurrent Disorders.
 Retrieved from: http://www.ccsa.ca/Resource%20Library/ccsa-011811-2010.pdf Both can disrupt an individual’s ability to maintain a healthy life, but there are numerous support and treatment options available.

 A simple way of understanding and describing addiction is to use the 4Cs approach:

-- Loss of control of amount or frequency of use
+- Loss of control of the amount or frequency of use

 - Compulsion to use